j-stach/anal-eyes/README.md

 - [ ] Expression values extracted & reflected in println

 ## Disclaimer
-The name has a dual-meaning; it is a childish play on the word "analyze", referencing the trait of "anal-retentiveness" in the context of code scrutiny.
+The name has a dual-meaning: it is a childish play on the word "analyze", referencing the trait of "anal-retentiveness" in the context of code scrutiny.
 Don't ban me!